oszuidwest/zwfm-liquidsoap/README.md

 `install.sh` Script that installs Liquidsoap 2.2 with fdkaac support.
 It also enables Liquidsoap as service that automatically starts.
 The configuration is in `/etc/liquidsoap/radio.liq` but there are other more experimental `.liq` files included too.

-`stereotool.sh` Script that installs StereoTool for audio processing.
-Work in progress.
-Not finished or integrated.

 ### Liquidsoap configurations
 `radio.liq` Production ready Liquidsoap transcoder.
 Accepts a high quality (preferably ogg/flac) stream over SRT and transcodes it to mp3, aac and ogg/flac.
 Also integrates a silence detector that fires after 15 seconds of silence.